NordicPlayground/nrf51-dfu-spi-slave/readme.txt

 Included is an example host application allowing one nRF51 kit to flash another for demonstration and test purposes.

-The example host application can currently only program an application (not a bootloader or SoftDevice), and expects the application binary to be programmed into address 0x18000 of the flash.
+The example host application can program an application or softdevice or bootloader.
+It expects the application binary to be programmed into address 0x18000 of the flash.

 The host application itself runs from address 0x0000, and does not use a SoftDevice.
 To 'prime' the host application simply flash the application binary first, followed by flashing the host application itself.
 The host application will blink an LED when running, and pressing button 1 will start a transfer.